Data Standards, Vocabularies, and Coding Reports

 Coding Data Reports

-To interpret a report, check the purpose, data source, date range, facility, setting, denominator, numerator, filters, exclusions, and definitions.
-A sudden change may reflect real case mix, a documentation pattern, a system build change, a staffing issue, or a coding error.
+Before drawing a conclusion, check: purpose, data source, date range, facility/setting, denominator, numerator, filters, exclusions, and definitions.
+A sudden change may reflect a real case-mix shift, a documentation pattern, a system-build change, a staffing gap, or a coding error.

 Test Your Knowledge

-Which example best represents a clinical vocabulary used to standardize laboratory test observations?
+Which system is a reference vocabulary used to standardize laboratory and clinical observations?

 A